 According to Vox, “Santaella-Tenorio was insistent that he and his colleagues have not “proven” that gun laws reduce violence.
 The data, he says, is simply too complicated, and the analyses too primitive, to come to such a hard conclusion.”

 Disentangling firearm deaths from categories like total homicide is a tricky matter and more research to do just that is needed.
 There are some real concerns when it comes to enacting certain kinds of regulations on firearms, including the targeting of minorities (much like the War on Drugs).
 And then, of course, there are the legal matters.
-But, of course, not all gun control is created equal.
+But not all gun control is created equal.
 To quote Kristof again, “In short, let’s get smarter.
 Let’s make America’s gun battles less ideological and more driven by evidence of what works.
 If the left can drop the sanctimony, and the right can drop the obstructionism, if instead of wrestling with each other we can grapple with the evidence, we can save thousands of lives a year.”